My Story

 My name is Dismas Smith.
 I am a coffee roaster and award-winning barista.
 This is my story.

-In 1999 I came to the conclusion that I needed to either go back to school for my Master's or switch careers.
+In 1999 I concluded that I needed to either go back to school for my Master's or switch careers.
 And I really didn't want to return to school.
 So I asked myself, "If I could do anything, what would I do?"
-And I realized I had wanted to open a coffee shop for a number of years.
+And I realized I had wanted to open a coffee shop for years.

 A month later I had it all planned out...
 I was going to buy a local espresso stand in a Seattle landmark carwash.
 Then at the last minute the deal fell through and I found myself out of a job.
 I decided it was time to get some practical experience in the industry, so I started my coffee career at a Microsoft cafeteria espresso stand while studying David Schomer's professional techniques for baristas.
 A few months later I joined Zoka Coffee Roaster and Tea Company in the Greenlake neighborhood as a barista, then store manager.